Thomas Ashe: Death and legacy

-Thomas Ashe was released from jail in June 1917 under the general amnesty which was given to republican prisoners.
+Ashe was released from jail in June 1917 under the general amnesty which was given to republican prisoners.
 Upon release, Ashe returned to Ireland and began a series of speaking engagements.
 In August 1917, Ashe was arrested and charged with sedition for a speech that he made in Ballinalee, County Longford, where Michael Collins had also been speaking.
 He went on the run but was captured in Dublin and detained at the Curragh but was then transferred to Mountjoy Prison in Dublin.

 He was convicted on the sedition charge and sentenced to two years hard labour.
 Ashe and other prisoners, including other Kerrymen Fionán Lynch and Austin Stack, demanded prisoner of war status.
-As this protest evolved Ashe again went on hunger strike on 20 September 1917.
-As this was a breach of prison discipline the authorities retaliated by taking away the prisoners' beds, bedding and boots.
-After five or six days lying on a cold stone floor the prisoners were subjected to forcible feeding.
+The Lord Mayor of Dublin Laurence O'Neill visited Ashe in prison and said Ashe asked for no privileges but refused to be treated as a criminal.
+As this protest evolved, Ashe again went on hunger strike on 20 September 1917.
+As this was a breach of prison discipline, the authorities retaliated by taking away the prisoners' beds, bedding and boots.
+After five or six days lying on a cold stone floor, the prisoners were subjected to forcible feeding.

-On 25 September, Fionan Lynch saw Ashe being carried away to receive this treatment and called out to him: 'Stick it Tom'.
-Ashe called back 'I'll stick it, Fin'.
+On 25 September, Fionán Lynch saw Ashe being carried away to receive this treatment and called out to him, "Stick it Tom".
+Ashe called back, "I'll stick it, Fin".
 That was the last time they spoke to each other.
 Ashe was carried back, blue in the face and unconscious.
-He was removed to the Mater Misericordiae Hospital (which faces the prison) where he died within a few hours.
+He was removed to the Mater Misericordiae Hospital (which faces the prison), where he died within a few hours.